sumit-kothari/twitter-agent/README.md

 ## Changes needed for usage

   - Modify tokens in app.py file
   - Click on deploy to heroku button
+  - pip install -r requirements.txt (for local development)